dask/dask-blog/_posts/2020-07-04-high-performance-scheduling.md

 we will also be more ripe for optimization.

 We'll need a better way to write down these optimizations with a separated traversal system and a set of rules.
-A few of us in the Dask community have written these things before, maybe it's time we revisit them.
+A few of us have written these things before, maybe it's time we revisit them.